-When programs are supported by Government and Non-government grants, such grants are initially recognised as a liability (unearned income), and revenue is recognised as programs are performed or conditions fulfilled.
+When programs are supported by Government and Non-government grants with specific performance obligations, such Grants are initially recognised as a liability (unearned income), and revenue is recognised as programs are performed or conditions fulfilled.

 Program support and administration

 Program support and administration revenues are recognised when received or when the agreed commitment is fulfilled.